Kachiosuji/New-Token-Pair-Spam-Trap/README.md

 - ✅ Test threshold values appropriate for your use case
 - ✅ Keep Drosera CLI and Foundry up to date

-### Limitations
+### Production Considerations

-- This is a **simulation** for educational/testing purposes
+- Currently uses `SimpleMockFactory` for testing - replace `FACTORY` constant with real UniswapV2 factory address for production
-- Real production systems should monitor actual factory contracts
+- Threshold of 100 is hardcoded - consider parameterizing for different factory sizes
-- The threshold of 100 new pairs is configurable but hardcoded
+- Single-factory monitoring - can extend to multi-factory with array of targets
-- Requires manual updates via owner functions for testing
+- Delta-based (newest vs previous) - consider time-weighted or rolling window approaches

 ## 🐛 Troubleshooting